|

 up their positions on three sides of the lizard herd.

-He gave the signal to shoot at will.
+He gave the signal to shoot at will, and they filled the clearing

-A blizzard of arrows filled the clearing, targeted, with deadly
+with a blizzard of arrows, targeted, with deadly accuracy, at

-accuracy, at the lizard handlers, at the tethering ropes, at the
+the lizard handlers, at the tethering ropes, at the lizards

-lizards throats and bellies, andwhen the drow warriors
+throats and bellies, andwhen the drow warriors all too quickly

-(all too quickly) realised that they were under attackbetween
+realised that they were under attackbetween the pairs of

-the pairs of fiery eyes that scanned the forest in search of them.
+fiery eyes that were scanning the forest in search of them.

-Several of the lizards had broken free and were already causing
+Several of the lizards broke free and caused havocone viciously

 But, despite the chaos, Golradir could see no way to withdraw